All Episodes

 Must be in the millions.

-But we don't hear about that.
+We don't hear about that.

-Now I know as a general rule, anything you overdo is not good for you.
+Now, I know, as a general rule, anything you overdo is not good for you.

-And I'm sure that applies to smoking.
+And then I'm sure that applies to smoking.

 And I just, I have a lot of argument with the figures they come up with and why they're doing it and the political correctness of a lot of it.